cthoyt-teaches-reproducibility/iter-together-FINISHED/README.rst

 Releasing to PyPI
 -----------------
 PyPI is pronounced Py-Pee-Eye!
-After doing ``bumpversion release``, you should release to PyPI using the following:
+After doing ``bumpversion release``, you should release to Test PyPI using the following:

 .. code-block:: sh

     pip install wheel twine
     python setup.py -q sdist bdist_wheel
-    twine upload --skip-existing dist/*
+    twine upload --skip-existing --repository-url https://test.pypi.org/simple/ dist/*

+More information on twine can be found at https://packaging.python.org/guides/using-testpypi/#using-testpypi-with-pip.
+When you're doing this for real, you don't need ``--repository-url https://test.pypi.org/simple/``.

 Remembering the bumpversion and release commands is a pain, so there's a magical command in ``tox.ini`` called finish that can be run like with ``tox -e finish``.
 It takes care of bumping the version to a release